Uralstech/vid-orca/wiki/Main.md

 * In `main.py`, set the `USE_FIREBASE_ADMIN_AUTH` variable (line **16**) to `False`.
 * In `Dockerfile` remove line **37**

+If you **want** end-user authentication for the service using Firebase Admin SDK, link a [***Firebase***](https://console.firebase.google.com/) project to your Google Cloud project, if you haven't already.<br/>
+Your app or website will also need [***Firebase Authentication***](https://firebase.google.com/docs/auth/where-to-start) to be able to access the service.

+If you are using Google Cloud Run (more about that later), there is also a way to restrict access to only you and other Google Cloud services.

 ### Google Cloud project setup
 * For new Google Cloud projects:
     * Go to [***Google Cloud Console***](https://console.cloud.google.com/) and create a new project.